amrancz/notes/content/Metaphor usefulness declines with concept complexity.md

 As one metaphor triggers only a particular set of associations, it cannot possibly capture all the useful and correct associations for a complex concept.
 It can even trigger associations leading us to have false assumptions or faulty reasoning.

-In that case, it's necessary to employ [[First principles thinking]], be very much aware of the metaphor/analogy used, and bring in more metaphors for different points of view.
+In that case, it's necessary to employ [[First principles thinking]], be very much aware of the metaphor/analogy used, and bring in more metaphors for different points of view ([[Plurality of perspectives create better understanding]])

 ---